JWOsmond/advent-of-code/README.md

-# advent-of-code
+# Advent of Code
-Jack Osmond's solutions to Advent of Code 2025
+Jack Osmond's solutions to Advent of Code